Vanderbilt planetarium to be permanently named after Reicherts

 “Suffolk County has its own parameters for permanently naming buildings,” Reinheimer said.
 “You have to be over 65, you have to be in good standing with the community, have good character and of course the Reicherts meet that; they are good, generous, down to earth people living a simple life.”

 The Reichert name is probably familiar to many.
-The couple, owners of the IGA grocery chain, has donated more than $4 million to nonprofit public institutions and health facilities from Huntington to Southold over the years, county officials said.
+The couple, who are IGA supermarket magnates, has donated more than $4 million to nonprofit public institutions and health facilities from Huntington to Southold over the years, county officials said.

 They have given approximately $1.2 million to Huntington Hospital and $1 million to New York State for the betterment of Nissequogue State Park, county officials said.